RMenjivar0204/Band-Social-Website/README.md

 # Artist/Band/Composer Social Website (Placeholder Name is <i>"Ensemble"</i>)

-A project given credited to <a href="https://www.linkedin.com/in/jasmfuller/">Jasmine Fuller</a>.
+A project pitch given from and credited to <a href="https://www.linkedin.com/in/jasmfuller/">Jasmine Fuller</a>.
 This social media platform would allow composers and musicians to find each other so they can work together.

 <h2>Getting Started</h2>